raikilon/dev-notes/aws/saa-c03/aws.md

 Storage Gateway can be deployed as a hardware appliance or, more commonly, as a virtual machine.
 It presents storage via iSCSI (block storage), NFS, or SMB and integrates with EBS, S3, and Glacier.
 Common use cases include migrations, storage extension/tiering, and backups.

 - **Stored Volume mode**:
-  The gateway presents volumes (via iSCSI) backed by **local** storage.
+  The gateway presents volumes storage.
 All data is stored locally and then asynchronously uploaded to AWS through the gateway’s upload buffer.
 This is useful for full disk backups with quick on-premises restores.
 However, it doesn’t extend on-premises storage capacity since all data must fit locally.

   ![alt text](images/volume-gateaway-store-mode.png)